hedric/Yocto-RPi-Tiva/README.md

+# Yocto-RPi-Tiva
---Building the Yocto Project on a separate host machine:
+##Building the Yocto Project on a separate host machine: